top of page

 MANDATORY PARENT MEETINGS: We require all families-new and returning-to attend one of our parent meetings.
 Here, we will review procedures, procedures, sign parent agreements, and answer questions.
 The parent meeting dates are TBD and will be announced with plenty of notice.
 Additional make up dates will be made available.

 BACKGROUND CHECKS & TRAINING: All adults who will or may participate in co-op each week must be background checked, complete an in-person safety training and attend an online sexual abuse prevention training.
 Should two adults in one family wish to complete the checks, an additional fee will apply.
 Background checks and trainings are good for 2 years.
+Any teen serving as a CIT will also go through the in-person safety training.
+If any teen is over 18, s/he will also complete a background check and online sexual abuse prevention training.
 These requirements are set by Southern Calvert Baptist's Child Safety Team.

 ADDITIONAL FEES: Certain classes will require additional fees due to special supplies that are needed.
 These include science classes with labs and Theater.
 Once you are enrolled, you will be invoiced for any extra amounts due.
 You will see a $$ by classes that may carry additional fees.
 As we are still planning our year, we may make adjustments as we see what needs each class has.
 Most additional fees apply to middle school & high school science classes, ones that use instruments and cooking classes.